 MAPAIS has a diverse membership representing state and federal agencies, academic institutions, environmental organizations, commercial interests, and regional entities.

-MAPAIS is one of six regional panels administered by the Aquatic Nuisance Species Task Force, an intergovernmental organization dedicated to preventing and controlling aquatic nuisance species as authorized by the Nonindigenous Aquatic Nuisance Prevention and Control Act (NANPCA) of 1990.
+MAPAIS is one of six regional panels administered by the Aquatic Nuisance Species Task Force (ANSTF), an intergovernmental organization dedicated to preventing and controlling aquatic nuisance species as authorized by the Nonindigenous Aquatic Nuisance Prevention and Control Act (NANPCA) of 1990.
 NANPCA mandates were further expanded with the passage of the National Invasive Species Act in 1996.
 The Task Force consists of 10 federal agency representatives and 12 ex-officio members, and is co-chaired by the U.S. Fish and Wildlife Service and National Oceanic and Atmospheric Administration.
 The Task Force coordinates governmental and private sector efforts throughout the U.S. by working with regional panels, like MAPAIS, and issue specific committees and work groups.

 The panel will assist state and federal agencies, and other stakeholders, in developing and implementing strategic, coordinated, action-oriented approaches to prevent and control aquatic invasive species in the Mid-Atlantic region.